 It’s May.
 Students are restless, longing for long, lazy summer days.
 You are exhausted, yearning for a much-deserved respite as well.
-While squeezing in some last-minute skill review may be tempting, your time and energy may be used more wisely by providing much-needed opportunities for students to be introspective through deliberate, purposeful (and fun!) activities.
+While squeezing in some last-minute skill review may be tempting, use your time and energy may more wisely by providing much-needed opportunities for students to be introspective through deliberate, purposeful (and fun!) activities.
 Intentional activities will allow you to understand what students considered to be most meaningful throughout the year.
-As a result, you will support the development of reflective practices and be provided with valuable feedback that will assist you as you prepare and plan for the next school year.
+As a result, you will support the development of reflective practices and gain valuable feedback that will assist you as you prepare and plan for the next school year.

 The following activities are intended to provide students with opportunities to be creative and to connect to year-long learning in meaningful ways.